taviroquai/mapigniter2/documentation/quickstart.md

 #### How do I display my data?

-1. After creating your layer, for vector features, choose an icon in Static Symbology or setup colors
+1. After creating your layer, for vector features, set up Static/Dynamic Symbology on layer form
 2. Create a Map in the **Maps** menu
-2. After saving your new map, click on tab Layers and **Add Layer**
+3. After saving your new map, click on tab Layers and **Add Layer**
-3. Choose your layer and click save
+4. Choose your layer and click save
-4. **Important:** set your Map Projection, center coordinates and initial zoom level
+5. **Important:** set your Map Projection, center coordinates and initial zoom level
-5. Click on View Site and choose your map from Maps menu
+6. Click on View Site and choose your map from Maps menu
-6. You should now see your data.
+7. You should now see your data.
 If not check, for layer and map projection

 #### My data has custom projection.
 What now?